arduino-spi

 Therefore, the SPI bus requires a minimum of 3 lines.

-• MOSI (Master-out, slave-in) for communication from the master to the slave
+• MOSI (Master-out, follower-in) for communication from master to follower

-• MISO (Master-in, slave-out) for communication from the slave to the master
+• MISO (Master-in, follower-out) for communication from follower to master

 • SCK (Clock) clock signal sent by the master

-Additionally, an extra SS (Slave Select) line is required for each connected slave device to select the device with which communication will take place.
+Additionally, an additional SS (Follower Select) line is required for each connected follower device, to select the device with which communication will take place.

 arduino-spi-esquema

-However, this has the disadvantage of requiring one line for each slave device.
-If there are many slave devices, this may not be practical, so it is possible to adopt a daisy chain connection, where each slave transmits data to the next.
+However, this has the disadvantage of requiring one line per follower device.
+In case of having many follower devices this may not be practical, so it is possible to adopt a cascade connection, where each follower transmits data to the next.

 arduino-spi-esquema-cascada

-On the other hand, in this configuration, the information must reach all slaves for communication to be completed, so in general, the bus’s response speed is lower.
+On the other hand, in this configuration the information must reach all followers for the communication to be finalized, so, in general, the bus response speed is lower.

 Advantages and Disadvantages of SPI